Uberspace/lab/source/guide_webhook.rst

 The :code:`id` will be the endpoint at which the webhook will be listening, while :code:`execute-command` specifies which command will be run when the hook is triggered, for testing this can just be a simple print-statement, e.g. you could have your :code:`hook-triggered.sh` be as simple as the below to get started.

+Using a text editor of your choice, create the file :code:`~/hook-triggered.sh` and enter the following to get started:

 .. code-block::

   #!/bin/env bash
   echo "This command was triggered by the webhook"

+After saving it, make it executable using :code:`chmod 755 ~/hook-triggered.sh`

 Configuration
 =============